AidenWTF/Q25-Apps/README.md

 # Q25-Apps
-A curated list of apps confirmed working with / built for Zinwa Q25
+A curated list of apps confirmed working with / built for Zinwa Q25 List is currently based on reviews of device testers and emulators.

 ## Apps Built for Q25
 ### There are currently no known Apps